udellgroup/pyglrm/README.md

 For more information on GLRMs, see [our paper][glrmpaper].

-##Requirements
+## Requirements
 - OS: Any linux
-- Python 2.7
+- Python (2.7 or 3.x)
 - Working installation of git

 This package has been tested on Ubuntu linux and may not work on non-linux OSes.

 This package also relies on Julia.
 On linux systems this package can install the most recent version of Julia automatically.
-The version of Julia distributed by most linux distributions is not sufficient to run this package, rather the official binary from [the Julia website](https://julialang.org) is recommended.
+The version of Julia distributed by most linux distributions is may not be recent enough to run this package.
+We recommend you use the official binary from [the Julia website](https://julialang.org/downloads/).

 **Note** If you use the version of Julia installed by this package, you may need to run